DDFar/minds-machines-sf/README.md

 ### Seed Apps
 Contains a starter application preconfigured to access the challenge data.

-## How to get started?
+## How do I get started?
-Before you get started on the challenges, you will need to have a working Predix space on the cloud to deploy your services and apps.
+Before starting the challenges, you will need to have a working Predix space on the cloud to deploy your services and apps to.

-The [How To Setup Your Predix Space](https://github.com/PredixDev/minds-machines-sf/blob/master/How%20To%20Setup%20Your%20Predix%20Space.md) guide will quickly walk you through the steps for space setup.
+The [How To Setup Your Predix Space](https://github.com/PredixDev/minds-machines-sf/blob/master/How%20To%20Setup%20Your%20Predix%20Space.md) guide will walk you through a script to quickly setup your space.

-Afterwards, you can see how to request and plot time series data from the heatpump timeseries instance by following the [Timeseries Seed App](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps/timeseries_seed_app) guide to run a working application.
+You can see how to request and plot time series data from the heatpump timeseries instance by following the [Timeseries Seed App](https://github.com/PredixDev/minds-machines-sf/tree/master/Seed%20Apps/timeseries_seed_app) guide and running a working application.